 Status: Current patient

-Juanita has been adopted by Anna Hunting-Young and by Yvonne Perret
+Juanita has been adopted by Anna Hunting-Young, Yvonne Perret, Rieke and Leonard Küper

 Juanita has so much air inside her that one side of her shell is completely out of the water.
 The trapped air has also caused her to grow into a more rounded shape compared to other turtles.
-The trauma from being entangled in ghost gear has probably caused tears in her lungs.
-This means that every time she breathes, air escapes her lungs and inflates her shell, from where it cannot escape.
+She recently had an X-ray which showed that her shell is filled with air from a likely lung tear.
+This was probably caused by the trauma of being entangled in ghost gear.
+As a consequence, every time she breathes, air escapes her lungs and inflates her shell, from where it cannot escape.